1.4 UDL Principle 2: Design Multiple Means of Representation

 Pedagogical approaches

-• Use different pedagogical approaches to topics or concepts, such as logic, statistics, narrative, case study, multiple perspective, and testimonial
+• Use diverse pedagogical approaches to topics or concepts, such as storytelling, logic, data visualization, case studies, narratives, testimonials, and multiple perspectives

 Student-created materials